SportBeep.com

 American Keith Mitchell fired a 67 in rainy conditions to keep the lead after the second round of the PGA Truist Championship. ©AFP

-Philadelphia (AFP) – Keith Mitchell clung to a one-stroke lead after Friday’s rainy second round of the PGA Tour Truist Championship, with Shane Lowry making a charge and Rory McIlroy five adrift.
-Mitchell, seeking his first PGA title since 2019, fired a three-under-par 67 to stand on 12-under 128 after 36 holes at Philadelphia Cricket Club.
-The 33-year-old American, who fired a career-low 61 on Thursday, won his lone PGA crown at the 2019 Honda Classic, but he was a runner-up last month at Puntacana.
+Philadelphia (AFP) – Keith Mitchell clung to a one-stroke lead after Friday’s rainy second round of the PGA Tour Truist Championship, with Shane Lowry making a charge and Rory McIlroy five strokes adrift.
+Mitchell, seeking his first PGA title since 2019, fired a three-under-par 67 to stand at 12-under 128 after 36 holes at Philadelphia Cricket Club.
+The 33-year-old American, who recorded a career-low 61 on Thursday, won his lone PGA crown at the 2019 Honda Classic but was a runner-up last month at Puntacana.

 “A lot more up and downs.
 The greens were tougher to hit because we had a lot more club, a little bit more wind and the rain,” Mitchell said.
 “It definitely played tougher.
 Didn’t hit as many greens but I thought my short game was pretty good.
 I’ve got to keep my head down and keep moving.”